Imminent Risk to Self & Others

 Evaluating suicidal and homicidal risk requires special knowledge and training, and if done poorly can have enormous costs both in human lives and financial liability for the organization.

-TelePsych Supports has over 15 years of experience conducting imminent risk evaluations in hospitals, allied health clinics and correctional settings.
+TelePsych Supports has over 15 years of experience conducting imminent risk evaluations in hospitals, emergency departments and crisis centers.
 Our doctors have an average of 10 years experience in the field of behavioral health assessment and treatment.

 A critical component of conducting imminent risk evaluations in a hospital or ED setting is understanding the role of Involuntary Commitments (IVC) in the evaluation process, and the nuance of navigating that in as humane a manner as possible.